Electroblob77/Wizardry-Wiki/Crystal-Block.md

 _A regular crystal block, along with the 7 elemental variants_

 ## Obtaining
-Crystal blocks can be crafted from 9 magic crystals of the corresponding element.
+Crystal blocks can be crafted from 9 magic crystals of the corresponding [[element]].
 They are also available in the wizardry tab of the creative mode inventory and via the /give command.

 [[images/recipes/crystal_block.png]]
 _The crafting recipe for crystal blocks_